AkshathRaghav/AkshathRaghav.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I'm a **final-year** student @ Purdue, majoring in Electrical & Computer Engineering.
+I'm a MS-ECE student @ Purdue, majoring in Electrical & Computer Engineering and focusing on AI Hardware Design.

 I’m passionate about designing solutions that intersect explainable learning algorithms, cloud infra, and HW-SW co‑optimized platforms.